MicrosoftDocs/PlayReady/Docs/Packaging/developing-a-packager.md

    Your packager should include some kind of key generator that creates the Key Value used to encrypt and decrypt your content.
 In addition, the key generator should associate a Key ID to the Key Value.
 The Key Value remains a secret, and the Key ID is public and is inserted in the PlayReady header in your content.

    You will either need to develop a key management system to store multiple Key Values and their associated Key IDs, or license one from a third party.
 The key management system could be a database or any other type of storage system, but must be secure to prevent anyone from accessing the key values without authorization.
 Microsoft does not supply a key management system with PlayReady.
-Alternatively, you can use the KeySeed mechanism supplied with PlayReady in place of the key management system.
+Alternatively, you can use the KeySeed mechanism supplied with PlayReady in place of the key management system (the KeySeed mechanism must be incorporated in your packager and in the PlayReady Server that supplies the licences for decrypting the content).

-5. Choose how you are going to insert a PlayReady Object (including the PlayReady header) in your encrypted content.
+5. Choose how you are going to insert a PlayReady Object (including the PlayReady header and/or the embedded license store) in your encrypted content.
 For more information, see [How to generate a PlayReady Header](how-to-generate-playready-header.md).

 6. Choose how you are going to provide the key values and key IDs to a PlayReady Server, which will then distribute the key values to PlayReady clients.